cityofaustin/Residential-Permitting/index.md

 process_title: Process Overview
 process_summary_markdown: 'Work with the City of Austin to make sure your next building or renovation project is safe, sustainable, and permitted.
 There are five key steps to getting a permit.
 For more information, [check out our general process page](/projects/general-process/).'
 projects_title: Featured Projects
-projects_summary_markdown: Have a particular project in mind?
-Check out our detailed guides to permitting some common Austin residential projects.
+projects_summary_markdown: Are you changing or adding to your home?
+Check out our detailed permitting guides for some examples of common Austin residential projects.
 projects_button_text: View all projects
 limit_projects_to: 6
 resources_title: Residential Toolkit
-resources_summary_markdown: Have a particular project in mind?
-Check out our detailed guides to permitting some common Austin residential projects.
+resources_summary_markdown: Are you changing or adding to your home?
+Check out our detailed permitting guides for some examples of common Austin residential projects.
 resources_featured:
   - name: Can I get a permit?
     description: Make sure that you can get started on permitting a new project with the City.